 1. The way other women treated me when I was thin.
 In general, when I was thin, I made very few new female friends.
 Women would call me “intimidating.”
 They would often be downright mean to me.
 I had several coworkers and bosses who took such an instant, vicious disliking to me that they made my life a hell whenever I had to interact with them.
 Fat girls, especially one in particular, would be especially cruel to me saying backhanded things about how “if they looked like me they would be married to millionaires” or “their life would be perfect, so they didn’t know what my problem was, why I was having all these normal problems with men.” (hint: because much of the male population treats women like shit, all the more so if they are thin and pretty.)
 Often other women, especially my fat friend, would sleep with my boyfriend or have phone sex with my lover and use excuses like, “but I’m fat, you don’t know what it’s like, I feel so bad about my body, I had to prove that I could get him too.”
 Sadly, it took me far too many years to finally ditch said friend and leave her to her big fat excuses.
 Since gaining 30 pounds I find that women are 1,000 times nicer to me, they approach me, they ask me to lunch, they don’t refuse my own overtures of friendship.
 I guess I am less intimidating.
 They don’t feel it necessary to tell me they “hate me” for being thin.
 I have far more female friendships than I did when I was thin and I like it.
 It’s more fun for me.
 A part of me wonders if I will be sacrificing my approachability if I go back to being thin.
 I don’t think I’d be okay with that.

 2. When I was thin men treated me like their plaything.
 Not all men.
 But enough to make me wary of going through it again.
 During my thin years I was flashed by a drive-by masterbater, a movie-theater masterbater sat next to me, raped by a supposed friend while I was asleep, sexually harassed at every job I ever had from blatant comments like “I want to do you in the snow” from a 40-year-old married dude when I was 16 (he was not fired when reported, but they did move him across the aisle – generous of them huh?) to being fondled by a dirty old man as a waitress for $3 tips (yeah, I took him to court and lost and it was humiliating), catcalled about every time I walked down the street, men tried to pick me up and offer me money for sex when was waiting for buses, fondled and molested at every straight dance club I ever walked into, stalked and kidnapped by a boyfriend I broke up with and knocked around by a boyfriend who could overpower me.
 I could go on.
 Most girls have an experience like this to share.
 But, this many?
 Whether or not this was directly related to me being thin, I associate this type of male attention with being thin, mainly because when I gained 30 pounds the behavior stopped.
 Men stopped giving me all their abusive attention.
 And it was a relief.
 A huge relief.
 I’m not anxious to go back to that treatment.
 I make jokes and tell my body, “Don’t worry dear, the wrinkles around your eyes and your laugh lines will serve the same purpose as the 30 pounds.”
 But, I don’t think my body believes me, so she hangs onto the extra 30 pounds no matter what I eat or how much exercise I do.
+Maybe that’s what following my Soul Path is all about.

 In order to be thin, I have to release my fear of being thin again and risk women hating me and men treating me like their entertainment.
 Am I ready?